 P3 Proportion of the habitat where 90% of the trawling effort is concentrated.

-Indicators for the physical impact on the sea bed

-Ip penetration depth of the gear component

-Ic impulse momentum of the collision of the gear element

-Is sediment mobilisation

 Indicators for the ecological impact

 E Reduction in the surface area where the community, or a specific functional group, is in its undisturbed reference state

 Table 2.
 Data sources of boxcore samples used to estimate the biomass distribution over the longevity classes of the macrofauna (from van Denderen et al. submitted).